auth0/terraform-provider-auth0/docs/resources/tenant.md

 ### Optional

 - `allowed_logout_urls` (List of String) URLs that Auth0 may redirect to after logout.
-- `change_password` (Block List, Max: 1, Deprecated) Configuration settings for change password page.
-This attribute is deprecated in favor of the `auth0_pages` resource and it will be removed in a future major version.
-Check the [MIGRATION_GUIDE](https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md#tenant-pages) for more info. (see [below for nested schema](#nestedblock--change_password))
 - `default_audience` (String) API Audience to use by default for API Authorization flows.
 This setting is equivalent to appending the audience to every authorization request made to the tenant for every application.
 - `default_directory` (String) Name of the connection to be used for Password Grant exchanges.
 Options include `auth0-adldap`, `ad`, `auth0`, `email`, `sms`, `waad`, and `adfs`.
 - `default_redirection_uri` (String) The default absolute redirection URI.
 Must be HTTPS or an empty string.
 - `enabled_locales` (List of String) Supported locales for the user interface.
 The first locale in the list will be used to set the default locale.
-- `error_page` (Block List, Max: 1, Deprecated) Configuration settings for error pages.
-This attribute is deprecated in favor of the `auth0_pages` resource and it will be removed in a future major version.
-Check the [MIGRATION_GUIDE](https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md#tenant-pages) for more info. (see [below for nested schema](#nestedblock--error_page))
 - `flags` (Block List, Max: 1) Configuration settings for tenant flags. (see [below for nested schema](#nestedblock--flags))
 - `friendly_name` (String) Friendly name for the tenant.
-- `guardian_mfa_page` (Block List, Max: 1, Deprecated) Configuration settings for the Guardian MFA page.
-This attribute is deprecated in favor of the `auth0_pages` resource and it will be removed in a future major version.
-Check the [MIGRATION_GUIDE](https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md#tenant-pages) for more info. (see [below for nested schema](#nestedblock--guardian_mfa_page))
 - `idle_session_lifetime` (Number) Number of hours during which a session can be inactive before the user must log in again.
 - `picture_url` (String) URL of logo to be shown for the tenant.
 Recommended size is 150px x 150px.
 If no URL is provided, the Auth0 logo will be used.
 - `sandbox_version` (String) Selected sandbox version for the extensibility environment, which allows you to use custom scripts to extend parts of Auth0's functionality.